JuanCouste/overpass-ql-ts/README.md

 ## Features & "Roadmap"

-The package is usable and has ~100% test coverage, though many features we intend to implement are WIP.
+The package is usable though many features we intend to implement are WIP.

 ### This package can: